CSRD

 If you start the data capture process later, you will face two types of risks:

-Missing Data: If you don't conduct a thorough data mapping before 2025, you may miss important data points that will be difficult to obtain later.
+Missing Data: If you don't conduct a thorough data mapping before 2027, you may miss important data points that will be difficult to obtain later.

 Breaking the Audit Trail: Similar to financial statements, auditors need to be able to trace and access all ESG data points relevant to the audited year.
 Inadequate data capture can compromise the audit process.

-Getting ready: A Step-by-Step guide
+Getting ready: A Step-by-Step guide following the European Sustainability Reporting Standards (ESRS)

 It may seem obvious, but the first step is dedicating time to familiarize yourself with the CSRD requirements, scope, and timeline.
 The EFRAG website and our articles are good places to start.